Select your course options:

 During your Foundation Year you will get the opportunity to talk to tutors about your degree study and future career aspirations, and receive guidance on the most appropriate Undergraduate course to help you achieve this; providing you meet the entry requirements and pass the Foundation Year.

-Course Leader - Jonathan South
+Course Leader - Dr Jaya Ghosh

-Course Leader - Jonathan South
+Course Leader - Dr Jaya Ghosh

 What will you study?